 |Torsade de Pointes:||DC cardioversion, magnesium sulfate, potassium replacement.
 Once Torsade de Pointes is terminated, transvenous cardiac pacing or an isoproterenol infusion to increase heart rate can be employed.|

 Sotalol Injection Description

-Sotalol hydrochloride for injection is an aqueous formulation of sotalol hydrochloride for intravenous use.
+Sotalol hydrochloride injection is an aqueous formulation of sotalol hydrochloride for intravenous use.
 Sotalol is an antiarrhythmic drug with Class II (beta-adrenoreceptor blocking) and Class III (cardiac action potential duration prolongation) properties.

-Intravenous sotalol is supplied as a sterile, clear solution in a 10 mL vial, for intravenous administration after dilution.
-Each vial contains 150 mg racemic sotalol hydrochloride in sodium acetate buffer.
+Intravenous Sotalol Injection is supplied as a sterile, clear solution in a 10 mL single-dose vial, for intravenous administration after dilution.
+Each vial contains 150 mg racemic sotalol hydrochloride (equivalent to 132.8 mg racemic sotalol) in sodium acetate buffer.
 The sotalol hydrochloride concentration of the formulation is 15 mg/mL.
 Each mL contains 2.9 mg glacial acetic acid in water for injection as an inactive ingredient.
 The pH of the injection is adjusted with sodium hydroxide to be between 6.0 and 7.0.